 The PhD in computer science and information systems (CSIS) at CU Denver offers research training in both computer science and information systems.
-The program aims to enhance technology transfer between the university and Front Range technology businesses through joint research, student internships, faculty externships, and committee participation.
+The CSIS PhD supports interdisciplinary research between computer science and many fields of interest.

 NOTE: The CSIS-PhD program at the University of Colorado Denver is a member of Western Regional Graduate Program.
 Qualified students admitted to this program who are residents of one of the 15 WICHE states may be eligible for residential tuition.

-A total of 30 credit hours of course work and at least 30 credit hours of dissertation research is required while satisfying the following minimum requirements:
+A total of 30 credit hours of course work and at least 30 credit hours of dissertation research is required.
+Up to 6 credit hours of 7000-level independent study is allowed/recommended

 Your program plan must be made in consultation and approval of your research advisor.